karreiro/learn-dmn-in-15-minutes/learn/decision-logic.md

       <h4>4.
 Relations</h4>
       <p>
-        Relations are a pretty straight decision logic.
+        Relations are a pretty straightforward decision logic.
 They encapsulate lists of expressions:
       </p>
       <img src="/assets/decision-logic-4.png" />
       <p>This relation returns this:</p>